VccRobot/husky/README.md

 ### Run all:

 Script for starting everything at once, so no need for multiple terminals.
+- Run in playpen: `python scripts/run_playpen.py`
-- Using octomap: `python scripts/runall.py`
+- Run in rough terrain: `python scripts/terrain.py `
+You can specify localization and mapping algorithm by appending their name behind the command, for example:
-- Or using SLAM LOAM: `python scripts/runall.py loam`
+- Use LOAM as SLAM algorithm: `python scripts/run_playpen.py loam` The default localization algorithm is extended kalman filter (EKF).
+And the default mapping algorithm is octomap.

-Notice that gazebo server is very slow to start, so if you need to restart everything frequently, you can type `roslaunch husky_gazebo husky_playpen.launch` to start the server, next close the gazebo client, then run the command above
+Notice that gazebo server may be very slow to start, so if you need to restart everything frequently, you can type `roslaunch husky_gazebo ${launch file}` to start the server, next close the gazebo client, then run the command above

 ### Run one by one: